nobedee/didJavaScriptFunctionRun/README.md

 that uses the form attribute ` action="<?php echo htmlspecialchars($_SERVER["PHP_SELF"]);?>" `.
 To use this tool as is or - to get started:

-1. Clone this directory, and then copy the folder "didJavaScriptFunctionRun" into the root of the website.
-Or copy/paste below to only get "didJavaScriptFunctionRun" folder into a directory on your machine or the root of the site:
+1. **Step 1** - Clone this repository, and then **copy** the folder "**didJavaScriptFunctionRun**" into the **root** of the website.
+Or copy/paste below to only get the repositories' folder "didJavaScriptFunctionRun" into a directory on your machine or directly into the site root:
 ```markdown
 mkdir didJavaScriptFunctionRun &&\
 cd didJavaScriptFunctionRun &&\